Wombridge Canal: History

 Iron ore and coal were mined at Wombridge, near to the church.
 In order to transport it to the furnaces at Donnington Wood, William Reynolds started to build a tub-boat canal in 1787.
 It was completed in 1788, at a cost of £1,640 and was 1.75 mi long, connecting with both the furnaces and the Donnington Wood Canal.
 A curious feature of the canal was the tunnel which was constructed near to the church.
 There is no obvious reason for it, and it has been suggested that it was built to placate a local landowner.
 Another feature was an iron bridge, built in sections, which carried Teague's Bridge Lane over the canal.
-In 1792, an Act of Parliament created the Shrewsbury Canal Company, with powers to build a canal from Wombridge to Shrewsbury.
+Subsequently, the Shrewsbury Canal Act 1793 (33 Geo.
+3. c.
+113) created the Shrewsbury Canal Company, with powers to build a canal from Wombridge to Shrewsbury.
 The company bought 1848 yd of the canal at a cost of £840.
-Although this price was considerably less than the cost of construction, Reynolds was both a shareholder and a director of the new company, and the Act specifically waived any tolls for his own internal traffic.
+Although this price was considerably less than the cost of construction, Reynolds was both a shareholder and a director of the new company, and the act of Parliament specifically waived any tolls for his own internal traffic.
 It is also likely that he had exhausted the supplies at minerals at Wombridge by this time.

-The new company constructed an inclined plane, to transport tub boats from the level of the Wombridge canal, down to that of the Shrewsbury canal.
+The new company constructed an inclined plane, to transport tub boats from the level of the Wombridge Canal, down to that of the Shrewsbury Canal.
 It was 243 ft long, with a fall of 75 ft.
 It consisted of twin railway tracks, each with a cradle in which a single tub-boat was carried.
 Power was provided by an engine supplied by the Coalbrookdale Company.
 This was replaced in 1842 by a new engine that lasted for 79 years, until the final demise of the incline on 31 August 1921.
 Most of the working traffic was in the downward direction of the incline, and was counterbalanced by empty tub-boats returning up to the top level.
 The inclined plane was the last operational canal plane in the country.

 A prominent feature near the top of the incline was the Wombridge Pumping Engine house.
 This was a Cornish type, with a tall chimney, and was erected in 1858, to pump water from the mines.
 The main cylinder was 60 in in diameter, with a 10 ft stroke, and it lifted water from a depth of around 600 ft.
 The engine developed 250 hp and normally ran slowly, raising 3338 impgal of water per minute, in three strokes.
 When running at maximum speed, it could achieve eleven strokes per minute.